 Because, as we said at the top of this article, the cells of the intestinal wall renew themselves every 72 hours, it stands to reason that all we need to do to allow Leaky Gut to heal is remove, or stop, what is causing damage to the intestines.
 Once we have done that, we can then add in nutrients and herbs that assist and support the process, thus speeding up the healing process.

-But to learn more about Leaky Gut, I’ll be going in-depth in this series into the research on what causes it, looking at how to test for it, and most importantly, how to heal it.
+To help you learn more about Leaky Gut, I wrote a whole blog series about the research on what causes it, looking at how to test for it, and most importantly, how to heal it.
 You’ll learn about the health issues that are associated with Leaky Gut, and how healing Leaky Gut can reverse even those conditions that are thought to be unresolvable.
+Click here to see the articles in the series.

-To find out exactly how to heal Leaky Gut and get started with the process, The Hamptons CleanseTM, which I developed as a way to support patients to heal Leaky Gut, would be the perfect way to jump right in.
-You could even join us in a virtual group version of The Hamptons Cleanse—which I guide several times per year.
-The upcoming group begins June 10th and will finish in time for 4th of July weekend.
+To find out exactly how to heal Leaky Gut and get started with the process without having a consultation, the Stress Remedy Programs, which I developed as a way to support patients to heal Leaky Gut, would be the perfect way to jump right in.
 Click here for more information and to sign up.

 Don’t delay!
 Leaky Gut can go away, but not if you ignore it—all you have to do is start taking steps to eliminate the causes and introduce support to help your body heal.

 You can find the next article in this series here: Testing for Leaky Gut – Putting the Pieces Together.
-To make sure that you don’t miss the next articles in this series, you can subscribe to this blog or to my newsletter below.
+To make sure that you don’t miss my next blog article, you can subscribe to my newsletter here.

 4th June 2015